ivan-guerra/programmador.com/content/posts/keylogger.md

 I settled on the following requirements:

-1. The keylogger shall record user keypresses that correspond to printable characters as defined by the currently installed C locale.
+1. Record user keypresses that correspond to printable characters as defined by the currently installed C locale.
-2. The keylogger shall support recording to a plaintext file on the victim PC.
+2. Support recording to a plaintext file on the victim PC.
-3. The keylogger shall support recording to a UDP socket.
+3. Support recording to a UDP socket.
-4. The keylogger recording mode shall be configurable.
+4. Support a configurable recording mode.
-5. The keylogger shall allow the user to control the frequency of recording via a configurable keypress limit switch.
+5. Allow the user to control the frequency of recording via a configurable keypress limit switch.

 In the next few sections, we'll look at these requirements in more detail and discuss their implementation.